ceritinib (Oral route)

 Uses For ceritinib

-Ceritinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer that is caused by a defect in a gene called anaplastic lymphoma kinase.
+Ceritinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer in patients who have certain types of abnormal anaplastic lymphoma kinase (ALK) gene.
 It is used in patients who have already received crizotinib, but their condition got worse or the medicine was not tolerated.
 Ceritinib is an antineoplastic (cancer) agent.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.

 ceritinib is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ceritinib, the following should be considered: